-- Common Worship is used for the service. - However, the Mass and Motet may be sung to any language. - There is no longer a sung vestry prayer before Sunday services, nor final responses after a Eucharist. - Incense may be used at a Festal Eucharist around the Altar & congregation and near the organ console.
+- Common Worship is used for the service. - However, the Mass and Motet may be sung in any language. - There is no sung vestry prayer before Sunday services, nor final responses after a Eucharist. - Incense may be used at a Festal Eucharist around the Altar & congregation and near the organ console.